AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 You can obtain formatted `LaTeX` reference entry following the instructions below and copying and pasting the whole thing in `reference.bib`.
 The references in `reference.bib` should be kept in alphabetical order (this will reduce the chances of adding duplicates).

-These automatic reference renders don't maintain consistent syntax (though they usually will still work).
+Automatic reference renders (like those recommended below) don't maintain consistent syntax (though they usually will still work).
-You may need to do some manual edits to maintain consistency with the current sources.
+You may still need to do some manual edits to maintain consistency with the current sources.

 **Adding sources rules:**